FelisDevelopment/FelisDevelopment.github.io/docs/fd_radio/QB/installation.md

 ### Dependecies

-We've tried not use a lot of third party dependencies, so you won't need to install that many dependencies.
+We've tried not to use a lot of third party dependencies, so you won't need to install that many dependencies.
 For this resource to work, you'll need to install
 - [pma-voice](https://github.com/AvarianKnight/pma-voice) [mandatory]
 - [fd_lib](https://github.com/FelisDevelopment/fd_lib) [mandatory]